madcitymultimedia/wpseo-news/README.md

 ### 13.1: November 16th, 2021
 Enhancements:
-* Huge performance improvement: move the XML News sitemap to be based on our Indexables architecture.
+* Huge performance improvement: moves the XML News sitemap to be based on our Indexables architecture.
-* Remove images from the XML News sitemap as they serve no purpose here and this further improves performance.
+* Removes images from the XML News sitemap as they serve no purpose here and this further improves performance.

 ### 13.0: October 19th, 2021